sfzinstruments/BengtNilsson.HeadroomPiano/README.md

 - Close Mic : close mic volume
 - Decca Tree : decca tree mic volume
 - Pan center is 50%.
-Lower value is Left and higher value is Right
+Lower value go Left and higher value go Right
 - Width normal is 50%.
-Higher value is wider.
+Higher value go wider.
 0% is mono

 3-band EQ for each mic
 C is for Close mic
 D is for Decca Tree mic

-- FreqLow range : 20Hz to 400Hz (default at 20Hz)
+- FreqLow range : 20Hz to 400Hz (initial at 20Hz)
-- FreqMid range : 200Hz to 4kHz (default at 1.5kHz)
+- FreqMid range : 200Hz to 4kHz (initial at 1.5kHz)
-- FreqHi range : 2kHz to 20kHz (default at 12kHz)
+- FreqHi range : 2kHz to 20kHz (initial at 12kHz)
 - Gain range : -/+ 12 dB
-- Bandwidth range : 0 to 4 octaves (default at 3 oct)
+- Bandwidth range : 0 to 4 octaves (initial at 3 oct)

+Damper mode, added for high notes damper on/off option which is not available in the original Kontakt version.
+It uses CC67, so you can use sforzando's Left Pedal to switch between the 2 modes : Undampened and Dampened.
+0% is Undampened (as initial sfz load)
+1% or greater is Dampened (by pressing the Left Pedal)

-Damper control, added for high notes damper on/off option Release range up to 2 secs, default at 0.8s
+Release range, up to 2 secs, default at 0.8s

-Veltrack is volume to velocity tracking
+Veltrack is volume to velocity tracking.
+Lowering the value will cause the lower velocity notes louder You can adjust this for different dynamics, keyboard's pressure or playing style if needed

+Tips:
+You can peek the used MIDI CC number by clicking the 'blue box' (Open in Text Editor) in sforzando's Info page because I didn't label the numbers to the Controls page.

 ## License